lexcomber/stgam/README.md

-# stgam
+# `stgam`: Spatially and Temporally Varying Coefficient Models Using Generalized Additive Models (GAMs)

 <!-- badges: start -->
 [![R-CMD-check](https://github.com/lexcomber/stgam/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/lexcomber/stgam/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of the `stgam` package is to provide a framework for capturing process spatial and or / or temporal heterogeneity, using a varying coefficient modelling approach based on GAMs with Gaussian Process (GP) smooths.
-It constructs a series of models and uses probability to determine the best model or best set of competing models.
-Where there in no clear 'winner', competing and highly probabale models can be combined using Bayesian Model Averaging.
+The `stgam` package provides a framework for capturing process spatial and spatio-temporal heterogeneity, via a varying coefficient modelling approach.
+It provides a wrapper for GAM functionaility in the `mgcv` package and uses GAMs and Tensor Product (TP) smooths with Gaussian Process (GP) bases, with a focus on process understanding rather than prediction .
+The `stgam` workflow is to i) determine TP smooth length ranges with `opt_length_scale`, ii) evaluate different model forms with `evaluate_models`, iii) rank models and translate predictor variable indices with `gam_model_scores` and pick the best model, and iv) finally calculate the varying coefficient estimates.

 ## Installation